Carsosaurus: Description

-Carsosaurus is known only from a single specimen, currently housed at the Civico Museo di Storia Naturale di Trieste.
+Carsosaurus is known only from a single specimen, currently housed at the Museo Civico di Storia Naturale di Trieste.
 It is missing the skull, anterior cervical vertebrae, and much of the tail, but is otherwise very complete.
 The total length of the parts preserved is 97.5 cm.
 Kornhuber hypothesised that the mostly absent tail may have been twice as long as the body — 67 cm — at 130 to 140 cm.
 At its trunk, the skeleton is 14.5 cm wide.
 There are only 3 cervical vertebrae present (the 3 furthest from the head), but in life there were likely 7–9.
 Similarly, only 12 caudal vertebrae (located in the tail) are present in the fossil, however there may have been over 100.
 There are 5 pairs of true ribs, and a presumed 3–4 additional pairs of false ribs.
 Impressions of the epidermis are preserved as well, which show rhombus-shaped scales, thickened at the margins.
 There is also some mineralised sternal cartilage, which is large and shield-shaped.